bk-az/fd2zd/README.md

 bundle exec rake fd2zd:load_required_contacts
 ```
 ### Import Users
-Once you have required users in the database, you can import them in your Zendesk account.
-A user is only imported if it doesn't already exists in Zendesk.
+Once you have required users in the database, you can import them into your Zendesk account.
+A user is only imported if it doesn't already exist in Zendesk.
 #### User Fields Mapping
-Before migrating users, you may want to customize the fields mapping.
+Before migrating users, you may want to customize the mapping of the fields.
 To do so, open the file `lib/converters/user_converter.rb`.
 The `UserConverter` class can be changed to customize the migration of users.

 #### Import
 Run the command below to import users.